David & Charles: History

 The company was rebranded to become F&W Media International in 2010.
 It continued to publish new books under the David and Charles imprint, focusing entirely on craft and lifestyle categories.
 In October 2013, the company launched a UK ecommerce site in partnership with Burda Style.
 In November 2015, the company moved from Newton Abbot to Pynes Hill in Exeter and completed the acquisition of the online ecommerce business SewandSo.co.uk.

 In March 2019, F+W Media announced entered Chapter 11 Bankruptcy proceedings.
 The book publishing assets of F&W Media International were acquired in a Management Buy-Out led by managing director, James Woollam.
 A new company was formed in July 2019 to complete the buy-out and was able to return to the David & Charles name.

 David and Charles acquired the Veloce imprint in February 2024.
-With an over 30-year history of publishing into the automotive categories, Veloce has an unparalleled backlist and reputation for expertise in the motoring and classic car market.
+With an over 30-year history of publishing into the automotive categories, Veloce has an extensive backlist and reputation for expertise in the motoring and classic car market.
 Veloce founder and former owner Rod Grainger has been providing new book consultancy support since the acquisition and has handed over to Kizzy Taylor-Richelieu who took the position of Senior Commissioning Editor for the Veloce imprint in October 2024.

 In 2025, David & Charles launched a new imprint, Verbena Books.
 Verbena debuted in January 2025 with a diverse range of titles from renowned authors.
 The initial lineup included titles like: Shadow Work for the Soul Searcher by Polly Pollock, Hormone Goddess by Samantha Hadadi, Maiden, Warrior, Mother, Crone by Julie Peters, and The Witch-ionary by Deb Robinson.

 Verbena’s mission is to provide readers with practical advice, inspiring stories, and expert guidance on a wide range of topics, including mindfulness, meditation, witchcraft, magic, lifestyle, wellbeing, and nature.
 These topics build on the success of other David & Charles titles like 100 Plants that Heal, Mood Crystals, and The Witch’s Yearbook.